gabrielmzuliani/Human-Resources-Analysis/README.md

 # Results
 With all analysis carried out, it was found that even with a decrease in the level of the turnover rate you’re maintaining throughout the period it doesn’t mean that the human resources department is executing good work in all aspects of the process, it has some points that need to be highlighted and improved.
 The company presents a problem in our hiring and onboarding process specially at the Operational, Commercial and Training departments which represent 70,73% of all layoffs at the 2020 and 73,82% throughout the period analyzed showing that isn’t a new topic at the company but has a large scale of your process for a long time, however, the decreasing in 50,64% throughout the period at the Operational department need to be highlighting but on the other hand the company need to follow the increasing of the layoffs at the Commercial department which increase 15,04% throughout the period, and the fact of the more than 74,89% of all layoffs was initiated by the company prove this issues in some aspects of the human resources department process.
 In other respects, the company doesn’t present any negatively compromising points, only require analysis of some aspects of its process within the main departments that make up your workforce.

-In summary whether analyzed just the good level of the turnover rate and the company layoffs by department, these two information probably won`t led us to a actionable result, however,  when all information’s analyzed are crossed and the cause of layoffs are brought together with the average stay time it transform the analyze in something more actionable, highlighting that mostly of the layoffs are initiated by the company and the average time that an employee stay in each department wasn’t much that could mean some issues on the hiring and onboarding process.
+In summary whether analyzed just the good level of the turnover rate and the company layoffs by department, these two information probably won't led us to a actionable result, however,  when all information’s analyzed are crossed and the cause of layoffs are brought together with the average stay time it transform the analyze in something more actionable, highlighting that mostly of the layoffs are initiated by the company and the average time that an employee stay in each department wasn’t much that could mean some issues on the hiring and onboarding process.

 # Recommendations
 1.	**Reduce mismatch between the candidate’s profile and job requirements:** The applied analysis returns some issues on the hiring process; therefore, it’s recommended conduct a full review of hiring process criteria across departments, first especially those have a more impact on the layoff’s quantity (Operational, Commercial and Training) to apply across the others after.